Fahadw9/data-science-project/README.md

 2. **Exploratory Data Analysis (EDA):**
     - Explore and visualize key features of the cricket player dataset to gain insights.

-3. **Ridge Regression Model:**
+3. **Regression Model:**
-    - Implement a Ridge regression model to predict cricket player performance based on selected features.
+    - Implement a regression model to predict cricket player runs scored based on selected features.

 ## Deliverables
 - The project includes PDF files containing the deliverables submitted for analysis.